Skip to main content

 After a soothing night’s sleep, you’ll wake up ready for the day ahead!
 Between 8am –10am, tuck into to All Hallows’ moreish continental breakfast.
 This is a taste of Norfolk’s best produce.
 Think organic ingredients, seasonal fruit from Norwich Market, local honey and homemade artisanal sourdough!
 (Throughout your stay, you can also use the kitchen for self-catering.)

-This Local Nature Reserve is home to over 184 acres of woodland and heathland- and all just moments from Norwich city centre.
-There are miles of trails to follow, including the Earth Heritage Trail.
+Mousehold Heath is home to over 184 acres of woodland and heathland- and all just moments from Norwich city centre.
+Escape into nature and unwind in this quiet landscape, listening to the whisper of trees, the chirping of birds and insects and the soft crunch of grass underfoot.
+There are miles of trails to follow, including the Earth Heritage Trail, a short 1.3-mile loop showcasing the site’s rich biodiversity and ancient geology.
 Or you can make your own way, passing native trees, ponds and a wealth of wildlife along the route.
 It’s a popular spot for dog-walkers, so you’ll soon know the area like a local.

 Mousehold Heath has plenty of history too- much like the rest of Norwich!
 It’s known for Kett’s Rebellion, when, in 1549, Robert Kett led an army of over 16,000 to Norwich in a protest over farmland enclosures.
 Mousehold Heath was the site of their encampment.
 Although Kett was unsuccessful (he was imprisoned and executed at Norwich Castle), his tale has been immortalised in both history and literature.